 Most jobs are based in London and other major towns and cities.
-Vacancies are advertised by careers services, in TARGETjobs Finance, in national newspapers, specifically The Financial Times and The Economist, plus their respective websites.
+Vacancies are advertised by careers services, in TARGETjobs Finance and in national newspapers - specifically The Financial Times and The Economist plus their respective websites.
 Networking, job shadowing and speculative applications are advisable.
 Find out more about how to make speculative applications.

 Appropriate attributes such as self-confidence, commercial awareness, good interpersonal skills and the ability to cope with pressure are highly valued by employers.
-Analytical skills are essential, as are communication skills: you will need to explain complex ideas to people with less technical knowledge.
+Analytical skills are essential, as are communication skills: you will need to explain complex ideas to people who lack technical knowledge.
 IT and time management skills are also important.